 Doing it all at once is a massive job.
-Because it’s so large it’s easy to rush, get tried, and make wasteful mistakes.
+Because it’s so large it’s easy to rush, get tired, and make wasteful mistakes.

 Doing it in steps gives you the time and energy to downsize in a methodical manner.
 This will result in fewer regrets and more money from the items you sell.

 I am going to present this information on how to downsize in the order in which I recommend that you do it.

 I wrote a previous article on this topic entitled, “Downsizing: The First Step to Tiny Living.”
 This article goes into much more detail on how to get rid of your stuff.
 I suppose I could call it “Downsizing Part 2.”

 Downsize your mindset

 The first step in downsizing is to create a new mindset about your stuff.
 If you are living with a significant other, that person will also need to establish a new way of thinking about their possessions and the stuff you both own together.

 To establish a new mindset I suggest you create a list of all the advantages of having fewer and smaller possessions.
 Then create a list of all the disadvantages of keeping them.

 Here’s a tip to help you get started on your lists.
 The top motivations for both lists are the same.
 They are “more or less” money, “more or less’ time, “more or less” freedom, and “more or less” environmental impact.